-1. Be officially accepted by the Graduate School for admission to the Counselor Education program.
-2. Arrange a meeting with your major advisor before registering for any graduate level courses.
-3. Complete a minimum of 60 semester hours of approved graduate credit for the MEd or 30 for the EdS.
-4. Transfer in no more than 12 hours of graduate credits from another university, if approved by your advisor (see policy and form in this handbook).
-5. Retain a grade point ratio of at least 3.00.
-6. Complete the GS2 program of study form by the end of your first academic year.
-7. Submit practicum/internship applications for fall semester enrollment before February 1 and for spring semester enrollment before September 1.
-8. Pass the final examination.
-9. Complete all course work within six years of taking the first course (including any graduate courses to be transferred in).
-1 0 File a completed Application for Graduation (GS4) with the Graduate School
+- 1. Be officially accepted by the Graduate School for admission to the Counselor Education program. - 2.
+Arrange a meeting with your major advisor before registering for any graduate level courses. - 3.
+Complete a minimum of 60 semester hours of approved graduate credit for the MEd or 30 for the EdS. - 4.
+Transfer in no more than 12 hours of graduate credits from another university, if approved by your advisor (see policy and form in this handbook). - 5.
+Retain a grade point ratio of at least 3.00. - 6.
+Complete the GS2 program of study form by the end of your first academic year. - 7.
+Submit practicum/internship applications for fall semester enrollment before February 1 and for spring semester enrollment before September 1. - 8.
+Pass the final comprehensive examination for your specialty. - 9.
+Complete all course work within six years of taking the first course (including any graduate courses to be transferred in). - 10.
+File a completed Application for Graduation (GS4) with the Graduate School by the deadline noted in the academic calendar.